 Elixir Energy’s exploration and appraisal activities consume water, largely through drilling processes (and to a lesser extent, water is also used in the camps for our drillers and seismic crews).

-Water consumed in prior calendar years has been as follows:
+Mongolian Project: water consumed in prior calendar years has been as follows:

 - 2019 – 688 tonnes

 The Company operates in the arid Gobi region in Southern Mongolia and water is therefore an important issue for local communities.

 Elixir and its sub-contractors follow a rigorous regulatory process in accessing local water supplies.
 This involves:

 - The central administrative environmental body – the Ministry of Environment and Tourism – approving annual Environmental Management Plans based on our annual exploration plan and budget for key field activities such as drilling and seismic surveys.

 - The regional administrative body known as South Gobi Aimag granting annual water use permits to Elixir’s local subsidiary.

 - The Company’s sub-contractors obtaining permits from the smallest local Government administrative units known as Soums for the water sourced in their districts and used in operations.